mnot/ai-control-report/draft-iab-ai-control-report.md

 If content is copied or moved to a different site, the preferences at the new site need to be explicitly transferred, because robots.txt is a separate resource.

-These deficiencies made it clear to participants that robots.txt cannot be the only solution to opt-out: rather, it should be part of a larger system that addresses its shortcomings.
+These deficiencies led many participants to feel that robots.txt cannot be the only solution to opt-out: rather, it should be part of a larger system that addresses its shortcomings.

 Participants noted that other, similar attachment mechanisms have been proposed.
 However, none appear to have gained as much attention or implementation (both by AI vendors and content owners) as robots.txt.